Israel – UK Tax Treaty

 The full original agreement can be found on the Ministry of Finance website.

 In the UK, tax residency is determined by the Statutory Residence Test (SRT) introduced in 2013.
-It assesses an individual’s tax residency based on their physical presence, ties to the country, and specific circumstances.
-The SRT consists of three tests: Automatic Overseas, Automatic UK, and Sufficient Ties.
+It assesses an individual's tax residency based on their physical presence, ties to the country, and specific circumstances.
+Currently, there are three main tests: Automatic Residence, Non-Automatic Residence, and Sufficient Ties Test.

-The country Tax Authority is called Her Majesty’s Revenue and Customs (HMRC)
+The country's Tax Authority is called Her Majesty's Revenue and Customs (HMRC).

 Withholding Tax